Bkrendan12/README-Generator/Develop/README.md

 ## Test

-These are the testing instructions
+These are the testing instrucions

 ## License

-This project is licensed by the Apache 2.0 license.
+This project is licensed by the Artistic 2.0 license.

 ## Questions